Unfortunately, we are not able to provide an advice service about tax or tax credit issues.

 Contacting charities for help

 A number of charities offer help on a wide range of tax and tax credit issues.
 Some also specialise in supporting people who need help to deal with debt related problems.
+They normally expect you to have attempted to sort the issue out with HMRC yourself before contacting them.

 |Charity||Other contact details|